7 Causes of Sensitive Teeth

 2. Eating the Wrong Foods

 Eating a balanced diet isn’t just important for your overall health, it’s extremely important for your oral health as well.
 Consuming too much sugar will cause the bacteria in your mouth to produce acids that can erode your teeth.
-After a certain amount of exposure to these acids, your teeth will become sensitive as the nerves become exposed.
+After a certain amount of exposure to these acids, your teeth will become sensitive as the dentin become exposed.
 Keeping sugar and acidic foods to a minimum will reduce the risk of your teeth becoming sensitive.

 3. Grinding and Clenching Your Teeth

 Many people unconsciously grind and clench their teeth, especially while they sleep.
 Grinding and clenching your teeth can wear down your enamel.
-Just like brushing too hard and eating harmful foods, grinding your teeth allows for access to your nerves, ultimately resulting in sensitivity.
+Just like brushing too hard and eating harmful foods, grinding your teeth allows for access to your dentin, ultimately resulting in sensitivity.
 Wearing a protective night guard can help prevent you from grinding your teeth while you sleep.

 4. Teeth Whitening